-We are a company incorporated under the BCBCA on February 22, 2017 as "Three Point Capital Corp."
-The Company amended its Articles on March 22, 2017 to amend the rights of redemption of the Shares.
+The Company was incorporated under the BCBCA on February 22, 2017.
+The Company amended its Articles on March 22, 2017 to amend the rights of redemption of the Shares and on March 7, 2025 to authorize the issuance of the Class F Shares.
 The Company is not a reporting issuer in any jurisdiction, nor are there any intentions to become a reporting issuer, nor are the Shares listed on any stock exchange or quotation and trade reporting system.
 The Company is carrying on the business of and intends to remain a Mortgage Investment Corporation under the provisions of the Tax Act.
 The Company is extra-provincially registered to carry on business in Alberta, Saskatchewan, Manitoba and Ontario.
-The registered and principal office of the Company is 210 - 1980 Cooper Road, Kelowna, B.C.
-V1Y 8K5.
+The registered and principal office of the Company is 210 - 1980 Cooper Road, Kelowna, British Columbia V1Y 8K5.

-The Company is licensed as a mortgage broker in British Columbia through the BC Financial Services Authority (BCFSA).
+The Company is licensed as a mortgage broker in British Columbia.
 In Ontario, the Company is exempt from registration or carries on business through registered or licensed mortgage brokers.
 The Company may change the provinces outside of British Columbia in which it is licensed as a mortgage broker or become licensed in additional provinces depending on, among other things, financial results from each province and lending opportunities and market conditions.